How to Become a Web Designer: A Comprehensive Guide

 A plan or drawing produced to show the look and function or workings of a building, garment, or other objects before one makes it.

 Premium websites are like buildings.
 The first step is to create a design plan for the site.
 This is like an architectural plan of the building.

 Think of any design field, like architecture, product design, or fashion design.
 Just like in any other design field, web design is where functionality meets aesthetics.
-In the early days of the web, building a site was all about functionality.
+Building a site was all about functionality in the early days of the web.
 No one really cared about aesthetics.
 But today, aesthetics are as important as functionality.

 To become a good web designer, you’ll need to learn certain creative skills.